 Several Waitrose branches are now offering the token scheme for MDS UK: Bayswater, Leigh-on-Sea, Brent Cross.Thank you to all of them – this is an amazing way to raise awareness of MDS – as well as much needed funds.

-Waitrose Bayswater – donated some funds for the third year running – via the Community Matters scheme.
-We received a very generous £384 in 2012, £500 in August 2013 and another superb £500 in April 2014 and a further donation of £400 in December 2014.
-We thank all the staff – and especially Imdirani – in charge of the scheme in Bayswater.
+For the fourth year running, Waitrose Bayswater has donated money to MDS UK – via the Community Matters scheme.
+We received a very generous £384 in 2012, £500 in August 2013, another superb £500 in April 2014 and a further donation of £400 in December 2014.
+We thank all the staff – and especially Imdirani Kidnapli – in charge of the scheme in Bayswater.
 Staff member Richard Pearce is seen here in 2013, handing over the cheque to MDS UK Committee Member Joanne Anderson.

 Brent Cross Waitrose collected a very generous £500 for MDS UK in July 2013 – under the watchful eye of Sharon Berger’s grand-son and his dad Jonni.